am831/django-image-classifier/README.md

 # Image Classification with Scikit Learn
 Two different machine learning models were trained using datasets downloaded from Kaggle.
 One model can determine if a brain MRI image contains a tumor or not, the other can determine if a skin abnormality is melanoma or not.
-Neural networks were built with Scikit-Learn.
+Models were trained with Scikit-Learn using the support vector machine (SVM) algorithm.

 - Brain tumor classification dataset can be downloaded [here](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri?resource=download)
 - Melanoma classification dataset can be downloaded [here](https://www.kaggle.com/datasets/hasnainjaved/melanoma-skin-cancer-dataset-of-10000-images?resource=download)

-# Neural Network Performance
+# Machine Learning Model Performance
 BrainMRI ML model:
 - Training score: 0.9812717770034843
 - Testing score: 0.9355400696864111